-Within a month after closing we found out the property has drainage flooding issues.
+Within a month after closing we found out that the property has drainage flooding issues.
 Water often encroaches all the way up to the home, and the sidewalks are often several inches deep in water.
 We know it’s only a matter of time before water enters the home.
 Our neighbor wrote a witness statement that the previous owners knew about the drainage.
 The seller’s disclosure did not mention the drainage issues.
 The cost to repair is over $18,000.
 I don’t know what to do.

 Information in this article is provided for general informational and educational purposes only and is not offered as legal advice upon which anyone may rely.
 The law changes.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
 Consult your tax advisor as well.
 This firm does not represent you unless and until it is expressly retained in writing to do so.

-Copyright © 2020 by David J. Willis.
+Copyright © 2021 by David J. Willis.
 All rights reserved worldwide.
 David J. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
 More information is available at his website, www.LoneStarLandLaw.com.